The conjugacy problem in groups of non-orientable 3-manifolds: Statement of the results

-{\it Proof that Theorem B $\implies$ Theorem D.} Let $\F$ be a closed surface, $K=\pi_1(\F)$, and $G$ be an extension of $K$ by a cyclic group $C$.
-In case $C$ is finite, $G$ is biautomatic and has solvable conjugacy problem (cf. \cite{epstein}).
+{\it Proof that Theorem B $\implies$ Theorem D.} Let $\F$ be a closed surface, $K=\pi_1(\F)$, and let $G$ be an extension of $K$ by a cyclic group $C$.
+In case $C$ is finite, $G$ is biautomatic (follows from \cite[Definition 2.5.4 and Example 2.3.6]{epstein}) and hence has a solvable conjugacy problem (cf. \cite{gs} or \cite[Theorem 2.5.7]{epstein}).
 In case $C$ is infinite, the extension splits as $G=K\rtimes_\f\Z$ for some $\f\in Aut(K)$.
-The Dehn-Nielsen theorem (Theorem 3.4.6, \cite{dehn-nielsen}) shows that $\f$ is induced by an homeomorphism $f$ of the surface $\F$ so that $G$ is isomorphic to the fundamental group of the bundle over $\SS^1$ with fiber $\F$ and sewing map $f$.
-It follows from the Thurston geometrization theorem (\cite{th}) that such a bundle is geometrizable so that Theorem B shows that $G$ has solvable conjugacy problem. $\square$\\
+The Dehn-Nielsen Theorem (cf. \cite[Theorem 3.4.6]{dehn-nielsen}) shows that $\f$ is induced by an homeomorphism $f$ of the surface $\F$ so that $G$ is isomorphic to the fundamental group of the bundle over $\SS^1$ with fiber $\F$ and sewing map $f$.
+It follows from the Thurston geometrisation Theorem (\cite{th}) that such a bundle is geometrisable and finally Theorem B shows that $G$ has a solvable conjugacy problem. $\square$\\

 A third consequence concerns the twisted conjugacy problem in surface groups.
-Given a group $G$ and an automorphism $\f$ of $G$ the twisted conjugacy problem is solvable in $(G,\f)$ if one can algorithmically decide given any couple $u,v\in G$ whether there exists $g\in G$ such that $\f(g)ug^{-1}=v$.
-The twisted conjugacy problem is solvable in $G$ if it is solvable in $(G,\f)$ for any automorphism $\f\in Aut(G)$.
+Given a group $G$ and an automorphism $\f$ of $G$ the twisted conjugacy problem is solvable in $(G,\f)$ if one can algorithmically decide given any $u,v\in G$ whether there exists $g\in G$ such that $\f(g)ug^{-1}=v$.
+The twisted conjugacy problem is said to be solvable in $G$ when solvable in $(G,\f)$ for any automorphism $\f\in Aut(G)$. \\